geeeedev/Cheatsheets/CheatSheet-TSQL-Indexing.md

 -  data pages and affecting SQL Server performance.
 -  If such clustered index is created on a table with frequent inserts and updates, it can cause performance degradation.

+-  And if a column frequently changes its value it should not be used for a clustered index.
+-  Each change of the column used for the clustered index requires the records to be reordered.
+-  This re-ordering can easily be avoided by using a column that is not updated frequently, or not updated at all.

+-  Using a column that stores large data, such as BLOB columns (text, nvarchar(max), image, etc.),
+-  and GUID columns is not recommended.
+Using large values to sort the data is not efficient,
+-  and in case of GUID and image columns doesn’t make sense.